Providing affordable literature-quality Spanish localizations for independent developers

 The Axolotl and Video Games

 Given our background in hispanic literary studies, we thought of the short story from famed Argentine author Julio Cortázar, Axolotl, when we chose our company’s name.
-In the piece, a man visits the Jardín des Plantes in Paris to spend hours watching axolotl in the botanical garden immersing his reality in that of the axolotl’s to the point of (spoilers) possibly switching bodies with it.
+In the piece, a man visits the Le Jardin des Plantes in Paris to spend hours watching axolotl.
+He is so immersed in the animal to the point of (spoilers) possibly switching bodies with it.
 We know that video games aim to immerse players in the game’s world and we see that reflected in Cortázar’s story as well as in our translation philosophy.
 As life-long readers and gamers, we blend our love for immersion in literature and video games in translation.

 The Axolotl and Localization